aptech/docs/docs/CR-xy.rst

 ----------------
 Graphs X vs. Y using Cartesian coordinates.

 ..
 NOTE:: This function is for the deprecated PQG graphics.
+Use :func:`plotXY` instead.

 Library
 -------